 To start, we’ll need to utilize one of several different services and apps to gain you a new phone number.
-This isn’t going to replace your current number—think of it as a secondary addition to your primary number.
+This won’t replace your current number—think of it as a secondary addition to your primary number.
 There are more than a dozen services online that promise to give you secondary numbers, either for free phone calls and messages or as a temporary number, but not all of these services are created equal.
 So instead of relying on a random service online, pick from these trusted services:

 - Google Voice: By far our top pick for secondary numbers, Google Voice was recently updated for 2017 with a brand new interface on both web and mobile, once again making it a great choice for users of all types.
 Google is a trusted company, and Voice even allows you to use your number to forward calls, making free phone calls in the United States, and text your family and friends with ease.
 Plus, when you select your Voice number, you’re able to customize it to make sure you get the number that’s right for you.
 Your number can be both called and sent text messages, making it just like a standard cell phone.
 It’s a great service, especially for free, and it comes as our top recommended service for anyone looking for a new phone number to use with WhatsApp.